My Practice

 Confidentiality

 Our sessions are completely confidential: no information will be released to anyone without your written request/consent.
 There are standard situations in which I am required by law to break confidentiality, such as intent to harm oneself or others, and in the case of child welfare concerns.
-Confidentiality of younger clients is also assured, though we may agree together on what should be shared with parents or other significant adults in their lives.
 During your first counselling session, you will be asked to review and sign a confidentiality policy, and we can address any concerns or questions in more detail.

 As a rule, I do not provide written assessments, reports or letters for legal or work-related advocacy reasons.
 Sometimes such documentation is needed for third-party billing approval, and if this is the case, we can review what is required and see if I can help.
 If you are seeking counselling with a need for an assessment or report, please let me know from the outset.
 You may require a specialized assessment for which a referral may be necessary.